supermihi/pytaglib/README.rst

     Replace ``python3`` by the interpreter executable of the desired Python version.

+The compiler must be able to find headers and dynamic library of TagLib_.
+Usually, they should be installed at standard places.
+If not, you can manually specify include and lib directories, e.g.:

+    python setup.py build_ext --include-dirs /usr/local/include --library-dirs /usr/local/lib

 The ``taglib`` Python extension is built from the file ``taglib.cpp`` which is, in turn, auto-generated with `Cython <www.cython.org>`_ from ``taglib.pyx``.
 To re-cythonize this file instead of using the shipped ``taglib.cpp``, invoke ``setup.py`` with the ``--cython`` option.